andreigheorghiu-toast/layout-builder/README.md

 - the project should be an empty skeleton, loading dynamically any modules and their widgets, from `/config` folder (achieved via `/components/async`)
 - the project advances an opinionated layout design, grid based, best described by the following terms
+- the initial idea was to create a drag & drop template builder which would get saved as json

 **MODULE**
 : a pluggable sub-system